Understanding Optimal Pressure Levels for Efficient Heating Systems

 3. Working Principles of Boilers:

 Boilers operate based on the principle of heat transfer.
 They use fuel combustion to generate heat, which is then transferred to the water or steam.
-The heated water or steam is then circulated through pipes and radiators, releasing heat into the surrounding space.
+The heated water or steam is circulated through pipes and radiators, releasing heat into the surrounding space.
 The circulating water or steam returns to the boiler to be reheated, creating a continuous cycle of heat distribution.

 4. Benefits of Boilers: